BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_0_Knowing_Transaction_Tricks.md

 After working through this chapter, a developer will be able to:

    * Decide Whether RBF or CPFP Might Help a Transaction
-   * Use These Tricks to Free Up a Stuck Transaction
-   * Create Data as Part of a Transaction
+   * Create Transactiosn with Data
+   * Create Transactions with Locktimes

 Supporting objectives include the ability to:

    * Understand the Mempool
-   * Experience How Miners Interact with Fees
+   * Use RBF or CPFP to Free Up a Stuck Transaction
+   * Plan for the Power of RBF
    * Plan for the Power of OP_RETURN
+   * Plan for the Power of Locktime

 ## Table of Contents